QwenLM/qwen-code-action/CONTRIBUTING.md

 2. **Make Your Changes**
     - Implement your changes following the [development guidelines](#development-guidelines)
     - If you modify `action.yml` inputs or outputs, update the documentation:

       ```sh
       npm run docs
       ```

-    - If you update workflow files in `/.gemini/workflows/`, run `./scripts/generate-examples.sh` to auto-generate the examples.
+    - If you update workflow files in `/.qwen/workflows/`, run `./scripts/generate-examples.sh` to auto-generate the examples.

 3. **Commit Your Changes**
     - Commit with a descriptive message following [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)

     **Example of a detailed commit message:**

     ```sh
     git commit -m "feat: add custom timeout support for workflow execution

-    Users reported workflow failures in large repositories where Gemini CLI
+    Users reported workflow failures in large repositories where Qwen Code
     operations exceed the default GitHub Actions timeout limit.
 This causes
     incomplete analysis and frustrating failures for complex codebases.